 My pieces are in museum collections & private collections around the world.
 My work ranges from small earrings to large sculptures and I am more than happy to work to create a commission especially for you.
 Take a look at my portfolio on the home page and let me know if you’d like to order it.
 I can let you know if it’s available or if I have anything similar.
 Alternatively, take a look at my Etsy shop to see what’s available.

-I also work as press officer for Wirral Museums Service for the Williamson Art Gallery and Birkenhead Priory.
+Until recently I worked as press officer for Wirral Museums Service for the Williamson Art Gallery and Birkenhead Priory.
 Visit williamsonartgallery.org for more information on their current exhibits and programmes.
+I am now working on the Liverpool City Region’s Borough of Culture in Wirral for 12 months